jjolano/shadow/README.md

 ## Known Issues

-### Xina (iOS 15) :no_entry:

-There are no guarantees if Shadow will function properly on Xina.
-You may find that some apps fail to be bypassed, while it works for another jailbreak.
-You may also find inconsistent tweak behaviour.
-Crash logs produced from this jailbreak are also useless as it does not include any information about tweaks.
-For these reasons, I **cannot** offer support for Xina.
+### XinaA15

+* No support is given, but Shadow should still be functional.

-### palera1n :white_check_mark:
+### palera1n / Dopamine

-While Shadow does work fine on palera1n, please note the following potential issues:

-* Re-jailbreaking does not reactivate `libSandy` due to the lack of userspace rebooting.
-To fix this issue, you will need to reinstall the `libSandy` package after activating the jailbreak.
-This affects Shadow's ability to load preferences.
-* On iOS 16.2 (and probably future versions), Substitute appears to have issues hooking C functions.
-This may be fixed in a future update to the jailbreak if/when it switches to ElleKit.
+* On iOS 16.2+, Substitute appears to have issues hooking C functions.
 In this case, please use the `fishhook` hooking library.
 * On iOS 16.4+, `libSandy` is currently reported to not work.
 Shadow is unable to function due to not being able to load preferences.

 ## Troubleshooting

-Some ideas to try:
+Shadow is not guaranteed to work on all apps, but here are some ideas to try:

-* Use a different hooking library. `fishhook` is a safe option.
+* Use a different hooking library. `fishhook` is a safe option, but is somewhat limited in what it can hook.
 * Disable all tweaks except Shadow.
 You can use Choicy or libhooker Configurator to do this per-app.
 * Use vnodebypass, if supported on your system.
-* If semi-(un)tethered, reboot into normal jailed iOS and use the app.
+* If semi-(un)tethered or rootless, reboot into normal jailed iOS and use the app.
 * Use another bypass tweak, ideally an app-specific bypass tweak.
 Be wary of enabling multiple bypass tweaks in case of conflicts.
 * Downgrade the app.
 Sometimes, newer versions have updated detection methods.

-## Contributing

-Pull requests are welcome.
-For translations, please refer to the [English translation](ShadowSettings.bundle/Resources/en.lproj/) within the preference bundle resource files.

 ## Installation